 Selection is the process of determining which materials to acquire for the library's collections.
 De-selection is the removal of materials from the collections because of their condition (see preservation statement below) or because they no longer serve instruction and research programs.

 Whenever possible the Director of Libraries in consultation with appropriate staff will discuss gift collections with donors prior to accepting them.
 If the gifts appear to be highly duplicative (particularly in the case of serials) or unsuitable for an academic library, the Library may suggest alternative recipients.
-Gifts are accepted with the understanding that they become the property of the VCUQatar Libraries upon receipt and that the Libraries will make all necessary decisions regarding their retention, location, treatment, and other issues relating to their use and disposition.
-The Libraries intention in accepting gifts is that they be added to the collection, if needed.
+Gifts are accepted with the understanding that they become the property of the VCUarts Qatar Libraries upon receipt and that the Libraries will make all necessary decisions regarding their retention, location, treatment, and other issues relating to their use and disposition.
+The Libraries intention in accepting gifts is that they be added to the collection if needed.
 Therefore, every effort is made to accept only items appropriate for addition to the Libraries collection.
-Materials not added to the VCUQatar Libraries collection may be given away or disposed of through charitable organizations or other means.
+Materials not added to the VCUarts Qatar Libraries collection may be given away or disposed of through charitable organizations or other means.

 The ongoing evaluation of collections is an important component of a comprehensive collection management program.
 Collections must grow and change to reflect evolutions in both the scholarship of each discipline and the curricular needs of the institution.
-Systematic evaluation of the collections by means such as use and user studies, shelf list counts, citation analyses, list checking, and other methods is imperative to insure that available resources continue to be of maximum benefit to students and faculty.
-Likewise serial subscriptions must be regularly reviewed.
+Systematic evaluation of the collections by means such as use and user studies, shelf list counts, citation analyses, list checking, and other methods is imperative to ensure that available resources continue to be of maximum benefit to students and faculty.
+Likewise, serial subscriptions must be regularly reviewed.

 Curricular or program changes.
 Revision, expansion, or reduction of academic programs may necessitate that materials are no longer germane to the curriculum or of intrinsic scholarly significance and should therefore be withdrawn.